hdShang/arxiv-daily/docs/cs-LG/2025-06-30/papers/250624124v2-teaching-time-series-to-see-and-speak-forecasting-with-aligned-visua.md

 ---
 layout: default
-title: Teaching Time Series to See and Speak: Forecasting with Aligned Visual and Textual Perspectives
+title: "Teaching Time Series to See and Speak: Forecasting with Aligned Visual and Textual Perspectives"
 ---

 # Teaching Time Series to See and Speak: Forecasting with Aligned Visual and Textual Perspectives